 US Open Tennis (through September)

 It’s the final Grand Slam tournament of the year—the one that makes or breaks seasons, and sometimes careers.
-The US Open is an iconic event in American sports, rivaled only by the Masters, the World Series and the Super Bowl.
+The US Open is an iconic event in American sports, up there with the Masters, the World Series and the Super Bowl.
 No matter how the tournament nets out, it’s always fun to watch it unfold in person.
-The matches take place in the USTA Billie Jean King National Tennis Center, in Flushing Meadows Corona Park.
+The matches take place at the USTA Billie Jean King National Tennis Center, in Flushing Meadows Corona Park in Queens.

 Richmond County Fair.
 Courtesy, Staten Island Historical Society

 There’s fun for the whole family at the Richmond County Fair, an old-time Staten Island tradition that was revived in 1979.
-Kids can enjoy circus performers, a petting zoo and even a visit from cartoon characters, while their parents groove to live music and other performances on two stages.
-Rides, food and county fair standbys like a pie-eating contest round out the weekend.
+Kids can enjoy circus performers, a petting zoo and even a visit from cartoon characters, while parents groove to live music on two stages.
+Rides, food and county fair standbys like a pie-eating contest round out the Labor Day weekend event.

 Wicked.
 Photo: Joan Marcus

-In January and September, NYC Broadway Week provides audiences with the chance to purchase 2-for-1 tickets to exciting Broadway shows.
-The hugely popular program includes both new productions and long-running hits, such as The Lion King and Wicked.
+In January and September, NYC Broadway Week provides audiences with the chance to purchase two-for-one tickets to exciting Broadway shows.
+The hugely popular program includes both new productions and long-running hits like The Lion King and Wicked.

 The Armory Show.
 Photo: Christopher Postlewaite